chaseruskin/legoHDL/ROADMAP.md

 ```
 ### Future Roadmap

-- [x] implement code for 'port' command to provide prints for verilog instantiations
 - [ ] cross-over for vhdl to verilog and verilog to vhdl using '-vhdl' flag or '-verilog' flag on port command
 - [ ] support verilog header files, verilog packages
-- [-] add verilog/systemverilog file support (parse verilog for module dependencies/instances) -> mostly there

 - [ ] handle if adding a market, and then a block with the same name is found as one that already exists.
 Prompt user to say handle name collision before adding market.
 One step further (the real issue), also a block has conflicts if the block has entities/modules that are already defined in a user's workspace.